 - The last day you worked

-- Any vacation, severance or holiday pay that you are entitled to
+- The amounts of any vacation, severance, or holiday pay that you are entitled to

-- Any pension money that you are receiving
+- The total of any pension money that you are receiving

 - The name and phone number of your union hall, if applicable

-After you complete the Arizona unemployment application process, you will receive a Wage Statement, A Guide to Arizona UI Benefits pamphlet and a Certificate of Understanding in the mail.
-These items will be delivered to you in about a week.
-Some people will also receive an Electronic Payment Card, which is just like a debit card so that your payments can be loaded onto the card after it is activated.
+5. Determine the number of weeks you can draw benefits.
+After you complete the Arizona unemployment application process, you will receive a Wage Statement, A Guide to Arizona UI Benefits pamphlet, and a Certificate of Understanding in the mail.
+This will tell you the specific amount of weeks that you can draw benefits.

-It generally takes about three to four weeks before receive your first payment.
+6. Know how and when you will be paid.
+The state of Arizona makes UI payments to claimants either by direct deposit or through the use of a debit card.
 If you claim your weeks in a timely manner, you will receive payments every two weeks after that until you become employed again.

-You can also file your weekly continued claim by using the Telephone Information and Payment System (TIPS) which is available 24/7.
-Use the following phone numbers to file your claim:
+By phone: You can also call the Telephone Information and Payment System (TIPS) to file your weekly claims:

 - 1-877-766-8477 (Toll Free)